collective/collective.jsonmigrator/docs/partialcommit.rst

 ``collective.blueprint.jsonmigrator.partialcommit``
 ===================================================

-Used to commit after some items are being proccesed.
+Used to commit after some items have been processed.

 Parameters
 ----------

 :every (required):
-    Define number after commit (writing to ZODB) will happen.
+    Define number of items after which commit (writing to ZODB) will happen.

 Example
 -------